Rainyan/discord-bot-ntpug/README.md

 [![Docker](https://user-images.githubusercontent.com/6595066/187285611-b90ffa3f-80d0-4716-8bbf-837be43e31b2.png)](https://hub.docker.com/repository/docker/rainrainrainrain/discord-bot-ntpug)

 The Docker image linked above (`rainrainrainrain/discord-bot-ntpug:latest`) is compatible with the [fly.io tutorial](https://fly.io/docs/hands-on/start/), if you're unsure where to deploy.
 Just note that you'll have to escape the string quotes for env vars inside your fly.toml as `NTBOT_SECRET_TOKEN = "\"secret here\""`, etc. More info on this in the config.yml comments.
-Same applies for other cloud providers.
+Same applies for env variable input for other cloud providers.

 Example fly.toml file:
 ```toml